Airline Customer Service Agent Resume Example

 Don’t forget to highlight your certifications and tech skills.
 Employers like to see up-to-date training and tools you can use right away.

-Your professional summary is the first thing recruiters see.
+Your professional summary is the first thing recruiters see, just like in a cover letter.
 I use this space to highlight my experience, industry focus, and the value I bring as a travel coordinator.

 You want to keep it short-3-4 sentences max.
 Mention your years of experience, your knack for organizing trips, and any achievements, like reducing travel costs by 15%.